 Unique DIY modern macrame wall hanging

 - light green macrame cord (I bought my sage green yarn from this listing HERE but it looks like they aren’t offering it anymore.
-You could try this light green cord instead.)
+You could try this light green cord instead or any custom colors you like.)

 - dark green macrame cord